Evans joins NI squad for Luxembourg game

 'We'll make a call on Paddy'

-After Friday's match in Luxembourg, Northern Ireland will host Hungary in a second friendly international at Windsor Park.
+After Friday's match in Luxembourg, Northern Ireland host Hungary in a second friendly international at Windsor Park.

 Middlesbrough's Paddy McNair is an injury doubt, Baraclough revealed on Monday.